-It is also important to note that several biblical texts attempt to affirm (or suggest) that gods other than Yahweh do not exist.
-According to Isaiah, Yahweh mocks the gods of Babylon (44:6-20).
-Israel’s God can predict the future whereas the gods of Babylon are merely idols of wood and stone (44:12-20).
-In Jeremiah the idols do not create, nor do they have the power to save (10:1–16).
-One also learns that the prophet Elijah confronts the prophets of Baal and Asherah, both well-known and popular male and female gods (1 Kings 18:16-46).
-There is constant competition between Yahweh and the gods Baal and Asherah (a title which means ‘lord’ and refers to the Mesopotamium god Hadan or Haddan of whom the Bible authors purports to be a false god) because the worship of the latter gods were a temptation for Israel.
-This explains why the Old Testament prophets harshly rebuked and denounced Israel for lapsing into Baal worship.
-However, it is unknown whether or not all the prophets were true monotheists, but they did believe that Yahweh was a powerful and supreme deity who ruled over all the nations.
+It is unknown whether or not all the prophets were true monotheists, but they did believe that Yahweh was a powerful and supreme deity who ruled over all the nations.
 According to biblical tradition, Elijah challenges the prophets of Baal and Asherah.
-The prophets of Baal and Asherah dance themselves into a frenzy while slashing themselves with swords and spears in the attempt to get their gods to ignite the altar.
-However, Elijah’s God ignites the altar with fire from heaven despite that the altar had been soaked with water three times.
+The prophets of Baal and Asherah dance themselves into a frenzy while slashing themselves with swords and spears in the attempt to have their gods ignite the altar.
+This does not happen, but Elijah’s God ignites the altar with fire from heaven despite the altar being soaked with water three times.
 And “When all the people saw this, they fell prostrate and cried, ‘The LORD—he is God!
 The LORD—he is God!’”
 (1 Kings 18:39).
 The Canaanite gods were shown to be no gods after all.
-Some of the biblical authors went to great lengths to show that gods other than Yahweh did not exist or that they were impotent.
+Clearly, the biblical authors go to great lengths to show that gods other than Yahweh were impotent or did not exist.

-It is clear then that at some point within ancient Israel’s history their consciousness evolved from monolatry (the belief in many gods but the the worship of only one) to the belief that only one God exists (monotheism).
-The Israelites of pre-7th century BC were monolatristic while monotheism became a strict, fundamental belief in later Judaism where the Jewish people were to worship one God.
+At some point within ancient Israel’s history its consciousness evolved from monolatry (the belief in many gods but the the worship of only one) to the belief that only one God exists (monotheism).
+The Israelites of pre-7th century BCE were monolatristic whereas monotheism became a strict, fundamental belief in later Judaism where the Jewish people worshipped one God.